Klosmi/html-basics/JS-basic.md

     greeting("John");
     // Hello!
 John
     ```
-    *we can use multiple default paramters*
+    *we can use multiple default parameters*
     ```
     function greeting(greet = "Hello!", name, question = "How are you?"  ) {
       console.log(`${greet} ${name} ${question}`);